V3R v1.4 — What's New

 Ink Matte Control on every reflective surface

 The physics is split correctly between ink types.
-Translucent inks — CMYK, fluorescent neons, ECG, generic spots, and the ColorLogic CMYK pass — dull the substrate in proportion to how much ink film sits on the surface, scaled by their opacity slider so a single-pass run dulls less than a double-pass.
-Opaque-at-100% inks — white, metallic, and the ColorLogic Silver / White / Custom Metallic effects — only contribute when their opacity is reduced, since at full opacity they completely hide the substrate and there's nothing left to dull.
+Translucent inks — CMYK, fluorescent neons, ECG, generic spots, and ColorLogic CMYK — dull the substrate in proportion to ink coverage scaled by opacity.
+Opaque-at-100% inks — white, metallic, ColorLogic Silver/White/Custom Metallic — only contribute when their opacity is reduced.

 A single Ink Matte Control slider sits in the Substrate Controls panel whenever a substrate with specular character is active.
-The default of 0.4 is calibrated to look natural across most jobs; pull it higher for a heavier, more matte ink character, lower for a glossier finish.
-Each substrate type remembers its own value via the existing Save as Default / Reset to Default / Factory Reset buttons, so you can dial in foil's reflectivity to taste without affecting how brushed metal, plastic, or clear film look.
+Each substrate type remembers its own value via the existing Save as Default / Reset to Default / Factory Reset buttons.

-How: Substrate Controls → enable any reflective substrate (Foil Substrate, Rainbow Holographic Foil, Brushed Metal, Glitter, Plastic, or Clear Material) → adjust the Ink Matte Control slider that appears.
+How: Substrate Controls → enable any reflective substrate → adjust the Ink Matte Control slider that appears.

 New ink control